Calls to loved ones reveal rough conditions before sinking

 Commercial fishing is one of the country's most dangerous occupations, according to the National Institute for Occupational Safety and Health.
 It said there were 179 deaths in Alaska fisheries between 2000 and 2014, the most recent numbers available.

 From 2010 to 2014, there were 66 vessel disasters in Alaska waters, including sinkings and fires, that killed 15 people, the agency said.
-The leading causes of fatal disasters were instability and being hit by large waves, it said.
+The leading causes of fatal disasters were instability and being hit by large waves.
 Many of the fatal incidents involved small boats known as skiffs.

 Different fisheries have different risks, said Samantha Case, an epidemiologist in the agency's Commercial Fishing Research Program.